-Where does car mold come from?
+Where does car mould come from?

 Common hiding spots include under the seats, beneath floor mats, in the trunk, and deep inside the HVAC system.
 The tricky part?
 You often can't see it until it's already well-established.

-Signs you might have a mold problem:
+Signs you might have a mould problem:

 Why DIY usually falls short

-Mold also spreads through spores, meaning disturbing it without the right equipment and containment can actually make things worse.
+mould also spreads through spores, meaning disturbing it without the right equipment and containment can actually make things worse.

 What actually works